FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_firewallSettings/r_st_configuringFirewallPorts/r_st_communication_between.md

     "title": "Communication between SecureTransport Server and SecureTransport Edge", "linkTitle": "Communication between SecureTransport Server and SecureTransport Edge", "weight": "300"
-}These port must be open between the private network and the peripheral network (DMZ) for the Transaction Manager Server on <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server to connect to the protocol servers on <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge.
-The protocol is the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> secure streaming protocol.
+}These port must be open between the private network and the peripheral network (DMZ) for the Transaction Manager Server on {{< SecureTransport/componentshortname  >}} Server to connect to the protocol servers on {{< SecureTransport/componentshortname  >}} Edge.
+The protocol is the {{< SecureTransport/componentshortname  >}} secure streaming protocol.

 -   20021 – FTP Server
 -   20022 – SSH Server